 #Article

-In 2017, 104,000,000 production days were lost due to work-related injuries, according to the National Safety Council.
-Workplace accidents not only cause physical and mental harm to employees, but also financial harm to employers.
+In 2017, the National Safety Council reported that 104 million production days were lost due to work-related injuries, highlighting the significant impact of workplace accidents.
+These incidents not only cause physical and mental harm to employees but also lead to financial losses for employers.

 Don’t gamble with your company’s investigation processes.